twright/Easy-Comment-Uploads/readme.txt

 **0.72**

+ * Set size limits for specific file extensions.
+ * Error handling improvements.
  * Fix visual issues which occurred with some themes.
  * Made all remaining strings translatable.
- * Allow translation of upload form title.
+ * Allow changing of upload form title.

 **0.71**